DOWNLOAD THE NEW TWINIVERSITY APP!

 Giving them a sense of control over their choices helps build confidence and autonomy.

-Separate them in school
+Separate Them in School

 This is for each family to decide when the timing is right and you will find zero judgment from me.
 We separated our twinnies this year, against my wishes, and it ended up being the best decision ever.